A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search: Search with A Hash Index

+\begin{enumerate} \item {\bf Coding} time $T_c$: the line 1 in Algorithm \ref{alg:hashingsearch}. \item {\bf Locating} time $T_l$: the lines 2 in Algorithm \ref{alg:hashingsearch}. \item {\bf Scanning} time $T_s$: the line 3 in Algorithm \ref{alg:hashingsearch}. \end{enumerate} The total search time $T = T_c+T_l+T_s$.
+For many popular hashing algorithms, $T_c$ can be neglected compared to $T_l$ and $T_s$, please see Table \ref{codingtime} for details. $T_s$ is not related to the hashing algorithm and only depends on the parameter $L$.
+Thus, correctly measuring $T_l$ becomes the key to evaluate different hashing algorithms.
+There are two popular procedures (the \textbf{hamming ranking} approach and the \textbf{hash bucket search} approach) to complete the task in line 2.
+And these two approaches need significantly different $T_l$ for different hashing algorithms on different data set.

-The previous section gave an analysis of the pros and cons of two search procedures using the hash index.
-In this section, we will experimentally verify our analysis.
+In the remaining part of this Section, we will analyze the pros and cons of two search procedures using the hash index.
+We will also experimentally verify our analysis.
 The experiments are performed on two popular ANNS datasets, SIFT1M and GIST1M.
 The basic statistics of these two datasets are shown in Table \ref{data_detail_table}.

 We use the random-projection-based LSH \cite{Charikar2002LSH} for its simplicity.
+In the remaining part of this paper, the LSH algorithm we mentioned is this random-projection-based LSH.

 Given a dataset with dimensionality $m$, one can generate an $m\times l$ random matrix from Gaussian distribution $\mathcal{N}(0,1)$ where $l$ is the required code length.
 Then the data will be projected onto $l$ dimensional space using this random matrix.
-The $l$ dimensional real representation of each point can then be converted to $l$-bits binary code by a simple binarize operation\footnote{$i$-th bit is 1 if $i$-th feature is grater or equal to 0; $i$-th bit is 0 if $i$-th feature is smaller than 0;}.
+The $l$ dimensional real representation of each point can then be converted to $l$-bits binary code by a simple binarize operation\footnote{$i$-th bit is 1 if $i$-th feature is greater or equal to 0; $i$-th bit is 0 if $i$-th feature is smaller than 0;}.
 The formal algorithm is illustrated in Algorithm (\ref{alg:RPLSH}).

 Given a query point, the search algorithm is expected to return $K$ points.
 Then we need to examine how many points in this returned set are among the real $K$ nearest neighbors of the query.
 Suppose the returned set of $K$ points given a query is $R$ and the real $K$ nearest neighbors set of the query is $R'$, the $precision$ and $recall$ can be defined \cite{Makhoul2000Performance} as